achogue/javascript-quiz/readme.md

-Test your knowledge with JavaScript with this timed multiple choice quiz!

 User Story

 AS A coding boot camp student
 I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers

 Acceptance Criteria